 How do I schedule my bonus checkup?

 Signify Health will contact eligible members.
 “I received a call one day asking if I wanted an in-home visit and I gladly scheduled one,” said Sharon.
 “Since I’m 80 years old, I was happy to hear I could have a bonus checkup.
 It was nice because they scheduled the visit at my convenience.”
-But, you don’t need to wait for Signify Health to call you—you can also schedule an appointment yourself, if you prefer.
+But, if you’re a Priority Health member you don’t need to wait for Signify Health to call you—you can also schedule an appointment yourself, if you prefer.
 Call 855.746.8710 between 9 a.m. and 7 p.m.
 Monday through Friday.

 Will my primary care physician know about this visit?